pagekite/upagekite/README.md

 ## Copyright and License

+**IMPORTANT:**  The upagekite default Free Software license (the GPLv3) is not suitable for use with most commercial embedded hardware projects, unless full sources are provided to end-users, along with tools and documentation necessary for them to make modification and changes.

+However, commercial licenses are available for sale for a reasonable fee.
+Get in touch!

+---

 Copyright (C) 2020, The Beanstalks Project ehf. and Bjarni R. Einarsson.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.